MayankVikash/mayankvikash.in/posts/how-to-download-and-use-webp-shop-photoshop-plugin/index.md

 Google announced the WebP format on September 30 2010 and released the first stable version of its supporting library in April 2018.

-Along with supporting image compression just like png, webp also supports transparency which is not possible with jpeg files.
+Along with supporting image compression just like png, webp also supports transparency and animation which is not possible with jpeg files.

 ## How to create webp images?
 One of the simplest and easiest ways of converting png or jpeg files to webp is using an online file converter like CloudConvert.
 With CloudConvert's free version you can convert 25 files per day, which is not convenient for big website owners.
 While other converters show lots of ads which is frustrating.